 Overview of recordkeeping for public authorities

-As a public authority, you must make and keep full and accurate public records of your activities.
+As a public authority, you must make and keep complete and reliable public records of your activities.

 Public Records Act 2002

 The Public Records Act 2002 governs recordkeeping for all Queensland public authorities.

 The Act aims to ensure the public records of Queensland are made, managed, kept, and, if appropriate, preserved in a usable form for the benefit of present and future generations.

 The Act defines both a public authority and a public record.
 It also includes specific recordkeeping requirements that all agencies must comply with, specifically:

 - what records need to be kept, by who, and why

 - how records should be created and managed